Copycat Orange Julius

 This copycat recipe includes a few of those same ingredients but leaves out the powdered egg whites.
 I’ve never seen powdered egg whites sold in stores, have you?
 Powdered egg whites are the “secret ingredient” in the original recipe.

-Although, some employees that make this drink say the secret ingredient is almost like a pudding mix.
-Interesting to hear which version of the story you get, depending on who you ask!
+However, some employees who make this drink say the secret ingredient is almost like a pudding mix.
+It’s interesting to hear which version of the story you get, depending on who you ask!

 Nowadays, almost 100 years later, you can buy an Orange Julius at your local Dairy Queen or make your own at home with this easy Orange Julius recipe.